quixoticmonk/python/README.md

-# Python - Snake Game
+# Python - A Snake Game

 A classic Snake game implementation using Python and Pygame with Q as the pair programmer.